marcblank/nina.plugin.manifests/README.md

 `-archiveName`

 Name of the created zip archive.
 When this parameter is omitted the plugin DLL file name without its extension is used as a name.

+`-includeAll`

+Include all files in the folder of the file into the archive

+`-appendVersionToArchive`

+When set, the archive will have the plugin version appended to the file name (e.g. MyPlugin.zip -> MyPlugin.1.0.0.0.zip)

+`-uploadToBitbucket`

+If the file should be directly pushed to your bitbucket download section

+`-bitbucketUserName` **required when uploadToBitbucket is passed**

+Your bitbucket user name

+`-bitbucketPassword` **required when uploadToBitbucket is passed**

+Your bitbucket app password to upload (see https://support.atlassian.com/bitbucket-cloud/docs/create-an-app-password/)

+`-bitbucketRepositoryOwner` **required when uploadToBitbucket is passed**

+The owner of the repository

+`-bitbucketRepository` **required when uploadToBitbucket is passed**

+The name of the repository

 ### Example usage